Immobile

 and so, he sifts the darkness, seeking sparks.

-and treated like a fractured Frankenstein.
+and propped up like a fractured Frankenstein.

-connecting with hearts that are genuine.
+connecting with those who are genuine.

-I can't imagine myself in his place,
+I can't imagine myself in his place;

 or even fathom what he has to face.